edertone/TurboCommons/README.md

 ```

 The scripts rebuild the image when required.
 There are no `docker:*`, `*:local`,
 or host-side Nx npm scripts.
+The entrypoint in `docker/docker-entrypoint.sh`
-The Docker entrypoint maps each operation to Nx
+maps each operation to Nx
 inside the container.

 On Windows PowerShell, use the convenience wrapper: